Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Exp. application1.`company.internal`
 * You pay $0.50 per month per hosted zone

+!!! note

+    When you create a hosted zone, Route 53 automatically creates a name server (NS) record and a start of authority (SOA) record for the zone.

 #### Migration to/from Route 53

 * You can migrate from **another DNS provider** and can import records